Note on Corona Virus, Flu, and RSV

 2. On Campus Group – Pastor William leads this group that meets in the Good News Classroom.
 This session is usually on Zoom also.
 Let Pastor William know if you would like the Zoom link to join this group’s sessions.

-American Heritage Girls Meeting: Monday, April 21, 6:30 pm
+American Heritage Girls Meeting: Monday, May 19, 6:30 pm

 This AHG ministry equips girls with a space made specifically for them, with their physical, mental, social, spiritual and emotional needs in mind.
 AHG’s all-girl environment and balanced program provides girls the opportunity to learn who they are and whose they are in Christ.
 Girls can enjoy new experiences, develop their skills and talents, and grow in their faith in a safe environment.